Join the interest list for next time!

 Expect majestic views, heart-pumping ascents, and time out of the saddle to immerse ourselves in the landscape.
 This is an ideal winter ride for intermediate to experienced cyclists, and with an e-bike rental, we can make the climbs achievable for newer riders too.
 This is a full five days of cycling with hotels at night.

-Proceeds benefit our grants program and you can choose beneficiaries when you register.
+Proceeds benefit our grants program and you can choose grantees when you register.

 Event Details